abetkin/webtypes/docs/api-guide/applications.md

 ## Sync or ASync

-API Star supports both multi-threaded (WSGI) and asyncio (ASGI) modes of operation.
+webtypes supports both multi-threaded (WSGI) and asyncio (ASGI) modes of operation.

 The Python ecosystem currently has far more support for multi-threaded concurrency.
 Most existing database adapters, ORMs, and other networking components are